deepakdgupta1/SecuritiesResearchTool/MVP_PRD.md

 #### 4.2 Manual Confirmation
 - Automated detection with manual review for refinement
-- User can review ideas.log to validate or dismiss suggestions
+- User can review ideas.csv to validate or dismiss suggestions

 ### 5. Reporting & Visualization

 #### 5.1 Export Formats
 - **Primary:** CSV files for pattern detections and backtest results
-- **Ideas Log:** Text/CSV format with structured data
+- **Ideas:** CSV format with structured data

 #### 5.2 Charting (Future)
 - Interactive charting: Out of scope for MVP